Chinese people in Israel: Kaifeng Jews

 In 2005, Jerusalem-based Shavei Israel, a privately funded conservative religious organization, began assisting Kaifeng's Jewish descendants to make aliyah, first bringing them to Israel and then preparing them to undertake Orthodox conversion to Judaism, in order to legally qualify to remain under the Law of Return.
 Most of Kaifeng's Jewish descendants are of patrilineal rather than matrilineal Jewish descent.
 As a result, Israeli religious courts have required them to undergo Orthodox conversions in order to be recognised as Jews.

-The first of the estimated 3,000 Jewish descendants to arrive was Shlomo Jin who arrived in Israel with his wife Dina and daughter Shalva in 2000.
+The first of the estimated 1,000 Jewish descendants currently living in China to arrive was Shlomo Jin who arrived in Israel with his wife Dina and daughter Shalva in 2000.
 He had entered the country on a tourist visa and overstayed and was almost deported before his right to remain was recognised.

 Shavei Israel has helped 14 Chinese citizens make aliyah and undergo the process of immigration and conversion.
 Founder Michael Freund states that his organisation would bring more if the Israeli bureaucratic and religious procedures were less complicated.